iamharsh42/CODSOFT/README.md

 # CODSOFT
-This repository is for my virtual internship.
-I'll be uploading my internship tasks here :)
+I've been selected for a month-long virtual web development internship.
+I need to complete three tasks to complete the internship successfully.
+I've listed the tasks below: